Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/captures.md

 Captures and asserts can be mixed in the same response spec.
-For example, we can check that the redirection after the quiz creation matches a certain url, and add a header assert with a matches predicate.
+For example, we can check that the redirection after the quiz creation matches a certain URL, and add a header assert with a matches predicate.

 {:start="2"}
-2. Add a header assert on the POST response to check the redirection url:
+2. Add a header assert on the POST response to check the redirection URL:

 {% raw %}
 ```hurl